 1. Time It Right

 Showings and even some open houses are by appointment these days and might limit the number of people in your place at once.
 To maximize traffic, avoid having your open house during holidays, big community events (marathon days, for example), or unofficial "holidays" like Super Bowl Sunday.

 2. Let Your Agent Take the Lead

 In your own personal Home Show, your real estate agent has two roles.
 To you, they are the director, giving you instructions on how to prepare for visitors and what to do during the event.
 To buyers, your agent is the host.
 They will welcome viewers, introduce your home’s impressive features, and take questions from the audience.

 Your job is to make your house look like a million bucks — or more like $300,000, depending on your price range.
 (Tips on cleaning and spiffing up your home in a moment.)

 The job of your agent, an expert on your local real estate market and what makes buyers tick, is to take care of the rest.
 That will include:

 - Staging your home, or recommending a reputable stager that you can hire

-- Hosting the open house
+- Hosting the showing or open house

 - Communicating with home buyers and buyers’ agents